 Know your type of PCOS:

-Knowing the type of PCOS saves you from opting the wrong treatments.
+Knowing the type of PCOS saves you from choosing the wrong treatments.

-- Women with ovulatory PCOS have regular menstrual cycles.
+Women with Ovulatory PCOS have regular menstrual cycles.
 But they have higher testosterone levels and cysts in ovaries.
-Higher levels of testosterone in blood results in cystic acne, hair thinning and excessive facial/body hair.
+Higher levels of testosterone in women causes cystic acne, hair thinning and excessive facial/body hair.

 Two Simple ways that help in regulating the hormones involved in PCOS: